 Our data mining system analyzes and learns thousands of time-stamped data strings.
 The system analyzes this large quantity of data by using a proprietary BI engine, which also allows for further dissections and for the generation of reports.

 Data Mining Data Analysis

-There are several types of data related to pipeline network leakages, and to leakage event identification, such as sudden leakages, small and growing leakages, and leakages resulting from maintenance works.
+There are several types of data utilized in the identification of pipeline network leakages, including sudden leakages, small and growing leakages, and leakages resulting from maintenance work.

-SensoLeak has developed a real-time monitoring system for predicting and identifying evolving failures in various pipelines and mechanical parts (sensor agnostic).
-The customized diagnostic system runs parallel to the SCADA and is based on a statistical algorithm that processes data obtained from sensors that are installed on the diagnosed pipeline/mechanical part.
-Whenever the machine-learning algorithm receives SCADA data, it calculates the “system health grade” (HG), makes a decision concerning system normality and outputs alerts as necessary when it identifies deviations from the norm (anomalies).
-These alerts are very accurate and delivered to the control room operators in any form specified or required by the client.
+SensoLeak has developed a real-time, sensor agnostic, monitoring system for predicting and identifying evolving failures in various pipelines and mechanical parts.
+The customized diagnostic system runs parallel to the SCADA and is based on a statistical algorithm that processes data obtained from sensors installed on the diagnosed pipeline/mechanical part.
+Whenever the machine-learning algorithm receives SCADA data, it calculates the “system health grade” (HG), makes a decision concerning system normality, and outputs alerts as necessary when it identifies deviations from the norm (anomalies).
+These alerts are very accurate and are delivered to control room operators in any form specified or required by the client.
 At a Glance.

 Industries and Applications

 Oil, Gas, and Water Pipelines – leak and spill prevention, theft, predictive maintenance

 Turbines – inefficiency of power generation

 Motors – shaft misalignment